Why do People Start Their Own Business?

-- Get outside.
-Go where people are and eavesdrop on conversations.
-Pay attention to the problems that come up over and over again in everyday life.
+- Get outside and meet people.
+Pay attention to the difficulties that come up over and over again in everyday life.
 This is a great way to find new business ideas or refine an existing business idea you have already started with a problem you want to solve

 - Join different Facebook groups in your niche.
-Listen to the conversations and take note when someone mentions a problem they are facing.
-Do different people share the same problem?
+Listen to the conversations and take note when someone mentions an issue they are facing.

 - Use Google Ads and keyword research tools.
 Are there any popular terms that keep appearing over and over again?